 The atom bomb that hit Nagasaki was even more powerful than the one dropped on Hiroshima, but as Yamaguchi would later learn, the city’s hilly landscape and a reinforced stairwell had combined to muffle the blast inside the office.
 His bandages were blown off, and he was hit by yet another surge of cancer-causing radiation, but he emerged relatively unhurt.
 For the second time in three days, he’d had the misfortune of being within two miles of a nuclear explosion.
 For the second time, he’d been fortunate enough to survive.

 After fleeing from the skeleton of the Mitsubishi building, Yamaguchi rushed through a bomb-ravaged Nagasaki to check on his wife and son.
-He feared the worst when he saw that a section of his house had been reduced to rubble, but he soon found that both had sustained only superficial injuries.
+He feared the worst when he saw a section of his house had been reduced to rubble, but he soon found both had sustained only superficial injuries.
 His wife had been out looking for burn ointment for her husband, and when the explosion came, she and the baby had taken refuge in a tunnel.
 It was yet another strange twist of fate.
 If Yamaguchi hadn’t been hurt at Hiroshima, his family might have been killed at Nagasaki.

 In the days the followed, Yamaguchi’s double-dose of radiation took its toll.
 His hair fell out, the wounds on his arms turned gangrenous, and he began vomiting incessantly.
 He was still languishing in a bomb shelter with his family on August 15, when Japan’s Emperor Hirohito announced the country’s surrender in a radio broadcast.
 “I had no feeling about it,” Yamaguchi later told The Times.
 “I was neither sorry nor glad.
 I was seriously ill with a fever, eating almost nothing, hardly even drinking.
 I thought that I was about to cross to the other side.”